tripoloski1337/tripoloski1337.github.io/_posts/2023-01-06-modprobe-overwrite.md

 }
 {% endhighlight %}

-then we need to get the address of `modprobe_path` symbol, we can use this command to read the address since I disabled the kaslr protection :v
+then we need to get the address of `modprobe_path` symbol, we can use command `cat /proc/kallsyms | grep modprobe_path` to read the address since I disabled the kaslr protection :v

     ffffffff82445b60 D modprobe_path